Make in India: Thermal power

-Tourism

-Wellness and Healthcare
+Wellness and healthcare

-Medanta to built 6 new 1000 bed medical hospital in Indore, Sri Ganganagar, Lucknow, Patna, Ranchi and Noida.

 Assam Cancer Care Foundation is a joint partnership between the Government of Assam and the Tata Trusts.
 Tata Trust said that setting up of six cancer hospitals and laying the foundation stone of seven new cancer hospitals has raised Assam in terms of higher level of healthcare and treatment of cancer not experienced by other states of the country.

-International healthcare firm Columbia Asia announced in June 2017, that it will invest over ₹400 crore ($60 million) to set up two new hospitals in India by the end of 2019 as it looks to expand presence in the country.

 In Assam investor summit, Indo-UK Institute of Health announced that it will set up a medical city in Guwahati at cost of ₹1600 crore ($231 million).

-During Happening Haryana summit, Patanjali group announced that it would set up a Healthcare university and a healthcare centre with an investment of ₹5,000 crore ($735 million).

-In April 2015, Patanjali Ayurved announced that it is going to open 10000 Yoga Gym in Haryana to promote wellness, develop positive thinking among youths and immunise them from day-to-day ailments.